Skiing Marble Creek Cirque

 Damn that thing needed a good skiing.
 I made four attempts between January and April.
 The first one saw my dumb ass shivering in the woods of Marble Creek Cirque with Casey and Jason, maybe a mile and a half from Cascade River Road, realizing that it wasn't going to happen that way, then waiting by the creek until dawn.
 Priceless quote from a hopeless Hummel: "I think I'm getting the flu."
 Can we go home now?

-Shortly thereafter, nursing a Beck's and meditating on maps, I noticed the crease of Lost Marbles Couloir dropping into the cirque from the Hidden Lake Peaks area.
-A worthy line in and of itself: Topos don't lie.
+Shortly thereafter, nursing a Beck's and meditating on maps, I noticed the crease of Lost Marbles Couloir dropping into the cirque from the Hidden Lake Peaks area: a worthy line in and of itself!

 Eric and Pete get honorable mention for exploratory suffering down a debris-filled Lost Marbles Couloir to look around the cirque before we ran home with our tails between our legs.